Synthesis of precious metals: Gold

 Chrysopoeia, the artificial production of gold, is the traditional goal of alchemy.
 Such transmutation is possible in particle accelerators or nuclear reactors, although the production cost is estimated to be a trillion times the market price of gold.
 Since there is only one stable gold isotope, ^{197}Au, nuclear reactions must create this isotope in order to produce usable gold.

-Gold was synthesized from mercury by neutron bombardment in 1941, but the isotopes of gold produced were all radioactive.
+In 1941, Rubby Sherr, Kenneth Bainbridge and Herbert H. Anderson synthesized gold from mercury with neutron bombardment using the cyclotron at Harvard University, but the isotopes of gold produced were all radioactive.
 In 1924, a German scientist, Adolf Miethe, reported achieving the same feat, but after various replication attempts around the world, it was deemed an experimental error.

 In 1980, Glenn Seaborg, K. Aleklett, and the Bevatron team transmuted several thousand atoms of bismuth into gold at the Lawrence Berkeley National Laboratory.
 His experimental technique using carbon-12 and neon-20 nuclei was able to remove protons and neutrons from the bismuth atoms.
 Seaborg's technique was far too expensive to enable the routine manufacture of gold but his work was then the closest yet to emulating an aspect of the mythical Philosopher's stone.

 In 2002 and 2004, CERN scientists at the Super Proton Synchrotron reported producing a minuscule amount of gold nuclei from induced photon emissions within deliberate near-miss collisions of lead nuclei.
 In 2022, CERN's ISOLDE team reported producing 18 gold nuclei from proton bombardment of a uranium target.
 In 2025, CERN's ALICE experiment team announced that over the previous decade, they had used the Large Hadron Collider to replicate the 2002 SPS mechanisms at higher energies.
-A total of roughly 260 billion gold nuclei were created over three experimental runs, a minuscule amount massing about 90 picograms.
+A total of roughly 260 billion gold nuclei were created over three experimental runs, a minuscule amount of about 90 picograms.

+Startup Marathon Fusion proposes a theoretical way to make gold from mercury: use a nuclear fusion reactor to bombard mercury with high-energy neutrons, specifically ^{198}Hg, an isotope with 10% abundance.
+This creates the unstable ^{197}Hg, which then decays into stable gold (^{197}Au) with a half-life of approximately 64 hours.